Developed by Rev. Jeannie Shero

-In addition to supporting ministerial students, an in care program can support people who are discerning whether to pursue a religious vocation of some kind.
-Discernment support should be led by one minister on the steering committee who has strong pastoral skills and the ability to listen without over-directing.
+In addition to supporting ministerial students, your in care program can support people who are discerning whether to pursue a religious vocation of some kind.
+It is recommended that discernment support be led by one minister on the steering committee that has strong pastoral skills and the ability to listen without over-directing.

 - Meet with someone two to three times to listen and offer relevant information.
-Ask the person to consider questions for formation in advance of the meeting.
+Ask the person to review questions for formation ahead of the meeting.

-- Facilitate the organization of a clearness committee for an individual
+- Organize a clearness committee for an individual.

 - Organize a discernment event that includes a presentation on the realities of seminary led by a representative from a nearby theological school (or schools).
 Gather names of potential invitees from area ministers, congregational leaders, the Unitarian Universalist Association (UUA) Ministerial Credentialing Office, seminarians and other sources.